Handley Page HP.100

 The operational requirement, OR.330, specified an unarmed radar-equipped aircraft capable of cruising in excess of Mach 2, able to reach Mach 3, and having a range of around 5,000 mi (8,050 km).
-Handley Page, Shorts, Vickers and Avro each supplied designs for consideration.
+Handley Page, English Electric, Shorts, Vickers and Avro each supplied designs for consideration.
 In 1955, the contract was awarded to the Avro 730 and work on the HP.100 stopped with a partial mockup.

 The high-speed reconnaissance project, including the Avro 730, was cancelled in 1957.

 Specification

 Handley Page's design had a delta wing with canard foreplanes, and was powered by 12 small turbojets in a fairing below the leading edge of the wing.